appaegis/hashicorp-vault-integration/README.md

 - Enter the Vault information.
   - Base URL
-  This is the "Cluster URL" of your HCP Vault, or your Vault instance, in this format: https://myvault:8200
+  This is the "Cluster URL" of your HCP Vault, or your Vault instance, in this format: http[s]://<vault-host>[:port][/path].
+  For example in most basic settings, the URL is usually https://myvault:8200.
+If your Vault server is accessble through a proxy or gateway, you need to make sure the port number and the optional path is setup correctly.
+If you need to debug your Vault integration, you can start with checking the URL
   - Network
   The network you setup in order to reach your Vault server or the HCP Vault
   - Namespace